pranigopu/artificialIntelligence/examination/submission.md

 ## Question 2
 ### 2.a
 #### 2.a (i)
 State representation is a string of 6 elements where each element is either T (testify) or R (refuse to testify).
 The string indices correspond to the rounds.
-For reference, the string of actions for P1 (player 1): RTRTRT).
+For reference, the string of actions for P1 (player 1): RTRTRT.

 #### 2.a (ii)
 Chromosome for P2 (player 2): TTTTTT